awsdocs/amazon-elasticache-docs/doc_source/redis/redis-cluster-vertical-scaling-scaling-down.md

 1. In the **Modify Cluster** wizard:

    1. Choose the node type you want to scale to from the **Node type** list\.
 To scale down, select a node type smaller than your existing node\.
+Note that not all node types are available to scale down to\.

 1. If you want to perform the scale down process right away, choose the **Apply immediately** box\.
 If the **Apply immediately** box is not chosen, the scale\-down process is performed during this cluster's next maintenance window\.